TheScruffyKat/Infinite-CCU-VR-Base/README.md

 - Network Transform (Position, Rotation, Scale)
 - Network Animator (Animations)
 - Network Rigidbody (Physics based movements that need to remain smooth and interactible with no errors, such as a rolling ball)

+# CREDITS
+- FakeByte for the Epic Online Transport
+- Another-Axiom (Lemming) for the gorilla locomotion
+- My PC for existing